plone/volto/docs/source/addons/best-practices.md

 #### Provide additional configuration

-It is possible, for addons, to ship with multiple Volto configuration loaders.
+An addon can ship with multiple Volto configuration loaders.
 This makes it possible to provide configuration methods for demo purposes, for example, or to ship with a default "shallow" integration, then provide another separate configuration loader for a deeper integration.

 ### Avoid shadowing Volto files